 More than 450 native bird species make use of Canada’s natural and human-modified landscapes for part of their annual lifecycle.
 Most of these bird species, their nests and eggs are protected under the Migratory Birds Convention Act (MCBA, 1994).
 Federal legislation requires road infrastructure maintenance, creation and renewal to adhere to the MBCA to protect birds, nests and eggs.

-This webinar provides an overview of three new TAC publications that address the legislation, migratory bird biology, and operational guidance to reduce the risk of contravening the MBCA during vegetation removal, and during culvert and bridge work:
+This webinar provided an overview of three new TAC publications that address the legislation, migratory bird biology, and operational guidance to reduce the risk of contravening the MBCA during vegetation removal, and during culvert and bridge work:

 Matthew Wheeler is an Ecologist and Project Manager with McIntosh Perry Consulting Engineers.
 He has over 10 years of experience providing environmental services to complete biological inventories, environmental monitoring, mine reclamation, Species at Risk (SAR) surveys, ecological restoration and road ecology projects.
 He is well versed in the content and application of environmental legislation.
 He enjoys providing cost-effective solutions that restore ecological capital and achieve legislative compliance.